Hotels in Akron, Ohio

 Which hotels in Akron, Ohio offer free parking?

-Which hotels in Akron, Ohio have a pool?
+Which hotels in Akron, Ohio have an outdoor pool?

 Which hotels in Akron, Ohio have suites or extra space?

-Which hotels in Akron, Ohio have an in-room kitchen or kitchenette?
+Which hotels in Akron, Ohio have a full in-room kitchen?

 Ready to book in Akron?